-St. James Parish distributes Communion to the patients at Community Memorial hospital on Thursdays during the months of February, June and October.
+St. James Parish distributes Communion to the patients at Community Memorial hospital.
 Communion ministers are required to participate in the hospital’s ordination program and to fulfill all those requirements.
 Additional training for distributing Holy Communion is provided through the parish.
 The Communion ministers meet for prayer at 12:30 pm and then receive their assignments for distributing Communion, which takes about 45 minutes to an hour.
 All the Ministers gather afterwards in the hospital chapel for “debriefing” and prayer.
 Anywhere from 40 to 60 patients request Communion each day.
 The Communion ministry provides patients with the real presence of Christ through the Eucharist as well as through the personal visit and prayers of the minister.
 Communion Ministers find this to be a personally and spiritually uplifting ministry.
-Time: Thursday afternoon, February, June and October (approximately 12:30 pm to 2:00 pm).
-Contact Gerry Wolf, Pastoral Associate 251-3944, ext.
-104.
+Contact the Parish Office.

 St. James sponsors this devotion every Tuesday from 8:30 to 5:30 pm.
 Its purpose is to spend time in private prayer in the presence of the Blessed Sacrament.
 It is a wonderful opportunity for families to pray together, no age is too young.
 Time: 1 hour weekly.
 Place: St. James Historic Chapel, all year round.
-Contact Ginny Kopp at 262-246-6888.
+Contact the parish office at 262-251-3944.

 Eucharistic Minister for Mass